 Coeliac disease is a common but often under diagnosed gastrointestinal disorder.
-Its presentation is often vague and a low level of suspicion should be applied to anybody present with non-specific abdominal symptoms.
+Its presentation is often vague and a low level of suspicion should be applied to anybody who presents with non-specific abdominal symptoms, and particularly in those with a family history of the disease.

 It is a chronic, auto-immune like illness that occurs in genetically susceptible individuals.
 It is caused by an abnormal inflammatory response to the presence of gluten in the diet.
 This small bowel inflammation disappears when gluten is removed from the diet, and reappears if gluten is eaten again.